Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_apache_airflow_and_snowpark/machine_learning_with_apache_airflow_and_snowpark.md

 ![header](assets/machine_learning_with_apache_airflow_and_snowpark_3_airflow_ui.png)

-This DAG demonstrates an end-to-end application workflow to generate predictions on customer data using OpenAI embeddings with a Weaviate vector database as well as Snowpark decorators, the Snowflake XCom backend and the Snowpark ML model registry.
+This DAG demonstrates an end-to-end application workflow to generate predictions on customer data using OpenAI embeddings with a Weaviate vector database as well as Snowpark decorators, the Snowflake XCom backend and the Snowpark Model Registry.
 The Astro CLI can easily be adapted to include additional Docker-based services, as we did here to include services for Minio, Weaviate and streamlit.

 <!-- ------------------------ -->
 ## DAG Explanation